 CFICE’s Aligning Institutions for Community Impacts Working Group

-- Convene high-level discussions among funders and university research offices to build the case for community first CCE funding that respects all parties involved.
+- Convene high-level discussions among funders and university research offices to create funding policies and practices to better reflect and reward Community-First CCE.

 Aligning Institutions Working Group News, Resources, and Research

 Check out the Aligning Institutions WG’s news, resources, and research below.

 Engage 2017! through Canadian eyes